Trumansburg, NY - 30th Annual - July 21-24, 2022

 HANK ROBERTS

-Intermediate/Advanced Cello, Improvisation, The Art of Reading Your Musical Partner
+Intermediate/Advanced Cello, The Art of Reading Your Musical Partner

 Over his five-decade career, Hank Roberts has forged a compelling original voice as a cellist, vocalist and composer, encompassing Jazz influences, abstract improvisation, soulful folk melodies, intricate New-Music compositions and vigorous rock songs.
 He is considered a major innovator as a cellist.